-I originally wrote this blog for The Recruitment Lab back in April 2020 when the UK had begun the first lockdown.
+I originally wrote about how to find a job during lockdown back in April 2020 when the UK had begun the first lockdown.
 I was motivated because, despite lockdown, candidates were making contact and asking that fundamental question – “How can I find a job in lockdown?”

 What is the same is that during lockdown a job seeker’s desire to find work does not diminish.
 If anything, you can become more focused on the matter at hand.
 You can become more worried and worked up about it and you can become increasingly concerned by the lack of opportunities available and the lack of progress you make.
 Well, stop right there and relax for a second!
 Take a deep breath.
 Let’s start to rationalise things for you….Read on!